 To summarize the process of setting up the exam, the following steps must occur for each student, in this order:

-finalizes the full supervisory committee (minimum size of three) by
+finalizes the full supervisory committee by

-submitting a change-of-program form to Graduate Officer and then School of Graduate Studies
+submitting a change-of-program form to Graduate Officer and then School of Graduate Studies (minimum supervisory committee size of three; other supervisory committee requirements are in the supervisory committee guidelines - see below)

 2. student's summary of proposed research must be approved by supervisory committee